dazdaz/chirp3-karaoke/README.md

-# 🎵 Chirp Demo - Google Cloud Speech & TTS Interactive Demo
+# 🎵 Chirp Demo Enhanced - Google Cloud Speech & TTS Interactive Demo

 Original demo from https://github.com/rickygodoy/chirp-demo Full kudos to Felipe and Ricky.

 Made some improvements to enhance the user experience

-- changed the default user experience language to english
+- Changed the default user experience language to english
-- added in some popular songs for the Karaoke
+- Added in some popular songs for the Karaoke
-- made the listen functionality more centered around language learning
+- Made the listen functionality more centered around language learning
-- call analyzer now translated into english
+- Call analyzer now translated into english

+# Overview

 An interactive web application showcasing Google Cloud's advanced Speech-to-Text and Text-to-Speech capabilities through fun singing and learning games.